 My paracord camera strap of choice is the DSPTCH camera wrist strap with the stainless steel clips.
 This is a strap that I’ve had for a few years now and it is still in great condition.
 There are a couple reasons why I like this camera strap and the biggest thing has to be it’s quality.
 DPSTCH is a well-known brand that makes amazing products and the wrist strap is no different.
 The camera strap is made from high-quality 550 type three paracord and has solid stainless steel clips which firmly secure the camera to my wrist.
 This is also ranked number one as my personal favorite camera wrist strap.

-Buy the DSPTCH paracord wrist strap for $32 from B&H Photo & Video
+Buy the DSPTCH paracord wrist strap from B&H Photo & Video

 The second reason why I like the DSPTCH camera wrist strap so much is because of its ability to integrate with its braided sling strap.
 The DSPTCH braided sling strap is minimal and is very reliable for longer photoshoots that require more movement.
 All DSPTCH camera straps use flat slide buckles which firmly secure the strap to the camera.
 Since they all use the same slide buckle, you can leave the buckle on your camera and switch between the wrist strap and sling strap within seconds.
 These DSPTCH camera straps are what I use for my current setup and I’ve included them as my favorite Sony camera accessories!

-Buy the DSPTCH Braided Shoulder Strap for $72 from B&H Photo & Video
+Buy the DSPTCH Braided Shoulder Strap from B&H Photo & Video

 2. Langly Hybrid Paracord Shoulder Camera Strap